Letters from home mean a great deal to campers. Send mail through the US Postal Service to the following address:

 Why the size limits?

 We have limited the size of packages to 12″ X 15″ X 1″ but have not limited the quantity of them.
-This way, we are cooperating with parents’ wishes to send unlimited packages to campers while still monitoring and maintaining the safety of our camp community.
+This way, we can allow families’ wishes to send unlimited packages to campers, while still monitoring and maintaining the safety of our camp community.

 Why can’t campers receive food?

 Packages cannot contain food for a variety of reasons.
 While at camp, your child is living in the woods.
 Having snacks or candy attracts critters into cabins.
 No one likes living with mice, which inevitably show up once food is present in cabins.
 It is a trying task for our counselors to have to confiscate food that is sent in packages.
 Also, we have noticed over the years that the presence of food causes disagreements between those who have and those who don’t.
 To avoid these arguments, we provide Canteen times, snacks and plenty of special treats.
 Most importantly, with the prevalence of so many food allergies, sending food to your child may put other campers at risk of an allergic reaction.
 We want to keep all campers safe.